ryantd42/NY-Legislative-Git/2023/S6471A-2023/bill.md

  shall [be] NOT EXCEED six years.
-  (c) For a class B misdemeanor, the period of probation shall [be]  NOT EXCEED  one  year, except the period of probation shall [be no less than
- S. 6471  29

- one year and no more than] NOT EXCEED three years for the class B misde- meanor of public lewdness as defined in section 245.00 of this chapter;
+  (c) For a class B misdemeanor, the period of probation shall [be]  NOT EXCEED  one  year, except the period of probation shall [be no less than one year and no more than] NOT EXCEED three years for the class B misde- meanor of public lewdness as defined in section 245.00 of this chapter;
   (d) For an unclassified misdemeanor, the  period  of  probation  shall [be]  NOT  EXCEED  a  term  of  [two  or]  three years if the authorized sentence of imprisonment is in excess of  three  months,  otherwise  the period of probation shall [be] NOT EXCEED one year.
   For  the  purposes of this section, the term "sexual assault" means an offense defined in article one hundred  thirty  or  two  hundred  sixty- three,  or  in  section  255.25, 255.26 or 255.27 of this chapter, or an attempt to commit any of the foregoing offenses.
   [4.]
+3. If during the periods of probation referenced in  subparagraph (i)  of  paragraph  (a), subparagraph (i) of paragraph (b) and paragraph
+ S. 6471--A  29

-3. If during the periods of probation referenced in subparagraph (i) of paragraph (a), subparagraph (i) of paragraph  (b)  and  paragraph (d)  of  subdivision [three] TWO of this section an alleged violation is sustained following a hearing pursuant to section 410.70 of the criminal procedure law and the court continues  or  modifies  the  sentence,  the court  may  extend  the  remaining period of probation up to the maximum term authorized by this section.
+ (d) of subdivision [three] TWO of this section an alleged  violation  is sustained following a hearing pursuant to section 410.70 of the criminal procedure  law  and  the  court  continues or modifies the sentence, the court  may  extend  the  remaining period of probation up to the maximum term authorized by this section.
 Provided, however,  a  defendant  shall receive  credit for the time during which he or she was supervised under